Ref. Ares(2021)5817854 - 23/09/2021

 Consultations with wide spectrum of stakeholders during development of policy actions to facilitate

-strengthen cooperation with EU agencies and other relevant EU bodies working on AI,
+to further strengthen cooperation with EU agencies and other relevant EU bodies working on AI

 2.4.4 Build Strategic Leadership in High-Impact Sectors